bradbell/at_cascade/readme.rst

 ############
 - Use cascade_ode, fit_ihme.py, cascade_at,
   to get ideas for the design the algorithm.
-- Nodes that do not have mtall, mtspecific, or the covariate references will not be included in the analysis (nor will children of such nodes).
+- Nodes that do not have mtall, or the covariate references will not be included in the analysis (nor will children of such nodes).
+- Nodes that do not have mtspecific data will approximate the omega constraint using just mtall.
+  We should indicate which nodes are missing mtspecific data.
 - Test using a data simulator with at least two levels of random effects.
 - Use python for the program and sphinx/rst for the documentation.
 - The start_node database only specifies priors when fit_node is start_node.